Sibt-e-Jaafar Zaidi

 Sayyid Sibte Jaffar Zaidi (سيد سبط جعفر زيدى) or commonly known as Ustad Sibte Jaffar (Urdu: اُستاد سبطِ جعفر) (born 1957) was a Pakistani professor, poet, advocate, principal, religious reciter, writer and social worker.

-A principal, a teacher, a poet, and mentor.
-He started 7 colleges in interior sindh, each costing around Rs 6 million.
+He started seven colleges in interior Sindh, each costing around Rs 6 million.
 He had set up educational centers.
-Apart from looking after educational wings of around 5 welfare organizations, he was overseeing numerous charity organizations and orphanages.
+Apart from looking after educational wings of around five welfare organizations, he oversaw numerous charity organizations and orphanages.
 He received an Honorary award from Harvard University.
 He ran a school in Tando Adam where Muslim and Hindus studied for free.
 He was a poet, an intellectual, a principal in a college.
 He was shot down when he was returning from his college on his bike.

 Born and raised in Shia Muslim family, Sibte Jaffer got the early attachment with Ahl al-Bayt.
 Sibte Jaffer chose to write poetry for Ahl al-Bayt, through this Zaidi started getting momentum among masses, he used to recite Eulogies which was written by himself in different Majalis organized by different people at different locations mostly in Karachi, Pakistan.
 His skilled poetry and unique recitation style gave him the Title of "Sha'ir-e-Ahle Bait" (Poet of Ahle Bait).